-The Advanced Certificate of Proficiency in ESOL verifies that a student has successfully completed 14 units of college-level work, including the Advanced ESOL Reading and Writing course and at least four other units of Advanced ESOL.
+The Intermediate Certificate of Achievement in ESOL verifies that a student has successfully completed intermediate and advanced work in ESOL, including the intermediate ESOL reading and writing level course of intermediate and advanced ESOL.
 Students interested in completing this certificate should consult with the ESOL program chair and a counselor.

-This certificate will help prepare students for vocational programs and job advancement.
+This certificate will prepare immigrant students for vocational programs and job advancement.
 The certificate will provide international students with evidence of English study, which makes a job-seeker more competitive in many countries.